IEA-Task-43/glossary/terms/taxonomy.md

 # Taxonomy

 A taxonomy models a [class](class.md) hierarchy.
 It is a classification scheme, especially a hierarchical classification, in which things are organized into groups or types.
+A taxonomy is a type of terminology-based ontology, where different terms are related using a subset operator.